pcandell23/SendAR/README.md

 # SendAR
-A way to find all the routes to send hard.
+SendAR is an iOS application that uses community-sourced data to display climbing routes in augmented reality.

 For devices with iOS 14 and A12 Bionic chip and newer.